 - In Bamboo, you can view all of the commits involved in the build, allowing you to accurately track changes.

 - Commit changeset: select a changeset to go to Bitbucket Server, where you can see the commit diff for all of the files that are part of the build.

 Bamboo notifies Bitbucket Server automatically about build results

 - Build notifications are automatically enabled when you link a build plan to a Bitbucket Server repository.

 - Notifications are sent to all linked Bitbucket servers.

-- You see the build results status for a commit when viewing any commit or pull request in Bitbucket Server, so you can easily check the build status of a branch when deciding whether to merge changes.
+- You can see build results and other related information on the Builds, Pull request, Commits, and Branches pages so you can easily check the build status of a branch when deciding whether to merge change.